dart-lang/site-www/src/_guides/language/language-tour.md

 ### Why use generics?

-Generics are often required for type safety, but they have other benefits than just allowing your code to run:
+Generics are often required for type safety, but they have more benefits than just allowing your code to run:

 * Properly specifying generic types results in better generated code.